ldtteam/MinecoloniesWiki/pages/src/source/items/resourcescroll.md

     <recipe>resourcescroll</recipe>
 </div>

-The resource scroll is an easy way to tell what one of your [Builders](../../source/workers/builder) needs.
-It's like a portable second page of the [Builder's Hut](../../source/buildings/builder)!
+The resource scroll is an easy way to tell what one of your {% worker_link builder %} needs.
+It's like a portable second page of the {% building_link builder %} !

 ## Using the Resource Scroll